 Sophomore student journalist wins $2,500 Maneater Scholarship

-COLUMBIA, Mo. – The Maneater scholarship committee is pleased to announce Molly Duffy, a sophomore journalism major, has been awarded a $2,500 scholarship for her contributions to the University of Missouri’s official student newspaper.
-This year’s scholarship is the largest the committee has awarded since the scholarship program launched in 2008.
+COLUMBIA, Mo. – The Maneater scholarship committee is pleased to announce Jill Deutsch, a sophomore dual journalism and art major, has been awarded a $2,500 scholarship for her contributions to the University of Missouri’s official student newspaper.

-The Maneater scholarship program was created using seed money donated during the paper’s 50th anniversary celebration as well as other alumni gifts.
-A steering committee of five alumni helps oversee the program and judges scholarship applications every year.
+The Maneater scholarship program was created using seed money donated during the paper’s 50th anniversary celebration.
+A steering committee of alumni helps oversee the program and judges scholarship applications every year.
 The first recipient was announced in 2008.

-The Maneater was founded Feb.
-18, 1955 by Joel Gold.
-Gold took the former student newspaper — The Missouri Student, which was then run by the Delta Upsilon fraternity — and renamed it The Maneater to reflect a more aggressive news style.
-Since then, The Maneater has prided itself on passionately reporting and seeking out what’s important to its student readership.
+The Maneater was founded on Feb.
+18, 1955, by Joel Gold.
+Gold took the former student newspaper, The Missouri Student, and renamed it The Maneater to reflect a more aggressive news style.
+Since then, The Maneater has prided itself on passionately reporting what’s important to its student readership.
 The newspaper has won numerous national and regional journalism honors.
-Maneater alumni have gone on to work in many of the nation’s top newsrooms, including The Associated Press, The Los Angeles Times, The New York Times, USA Today and The Washington Post.
+Maneater alumni work in many of the nation’s top newsrooms, including The Associated Press, The Los Angeles Times, The New York Times, USA Today and The Washington Post.

-The scholarship committee has been able to increase the award amount thanks to the generous donations of its proud alumni base.
-The committee wishes to thank alumni and donors for continuing to support the paper and ask any friends and alumni interested in donating to the scholarship program to contact Maneater adviser Becky Diehl or check out the scholarship page on The Maneater’s award-winning website: http://www.themaneater.com/about/scholarships/
+The scholarship committee has been able to sustain the program thanks to the generous donations of its proud alumni base.
+The committee wishes to thank alumni and donors for continuing to support the paper, and ask any friends and alumni interested in donating to the scholarship program to contact Maneater adviser Becky Diehl or check out the scholarship page on The Maneater’s award-winning website: http://www.themaneater.com/about/scholarships/